Section Branding

 Still, the nationalist, Russia-friendly party could end up with enough seats in both states to block decisions requiring a two-thirds vote, such as the appointment of judges and top security officials.

-4. A party on the opposite end of the political spectrum from the AfD but with similar populist politics, the left-wing BSW Party, has also made a big splash in both states.
+4. A party on the opposite end of the political spectrum from the AfD, the left-wing populist BSW, also made a big splash in both states.

-The Sahra Wageknecht Alliance (BSW), a party centered on a popular former communist party politician, won more than 15% of seats in Thüringen and more than 11% of seats in Saxony’s parliament, just eight months after the party was founded.
+The Sahra Wagenknecht Alliance, known as BSW, a party centered on a popular former communist party politician, won more than 15% of seats in Thüringen and more than 11% of seats in Saxony’s parliament, just eight months after the party was founded.

-Like the AfD, the leftist party also advocates tightening immigration into Germany and is against Germany’s support for Ukraine, wanting a diplomatic solution to the war.
-The BSW’s strong showing is bad news for Germany’s social democrats, the party of Chancellor Olaf Scholz, which could see more left-leaning voters drawn away from the party.
+Like the AfD, the leftist party also advocates tightening immigration into Germany and opposes support for Ukraine, wanting a diplomatic solution to that country's war with Russia.
+The BSW’s strong showing is bad news for Germany’s Social Democrats, the party of Chancellor Olaf Scholz, which could see more left-leaning voters drawn away from the party.

-5. What today’s election results may mean for next year’s federal election in Germany
+5. What the election results may mean for next year’s federal election in Germany

-Perhaps most interesting is that the three parties in power on a national level — the social democrats (SPD), the Green Party, and the libertarian FDP party— all suffered big losses in these state elections, and it underscores how unpopular they’ve become with voters not only in the former East, but nationally as well.
+Perhaps most interesting is that the three parties in power on a national level — the Social Democratic Party, the Green Party and the libertarian Free Democratic Party — all suffered big losses in these state elections, and it underscores how unpopular they’ve become with voters not only in the former East Germany, but nationally as well.

-It’s clear that in the next national election, the country is going to make a shift to the right.
+It's clear that in the next national election, the country will make a shift to the right.
 That will mean stricter immigration rules and a bigger focus on growing Germany’s stagnant economy.
-This is a trend we’re seeing in other parts of Europe, too, namely France, where a strong showing by a right-wing party there has yet to produce a new government.
+This is a trend playing out in other parts of Europe, too — namely France, where a strong showing by a right-wing party there has yet to produce a new government.